 The acclaimed book What to expect: the toddler years recommends planning a second or third birthday party using the 4 “S” guidelines: small, simple, sensible, and short, for we all know toddlers are known for being predictable only in their un-predictability.

 It may be a good idea to have the guest list comprised of mostly well-known and liked adults that your toddler feels comfortable around.
-If you plan on inviting other young children, a safe bet is following the “one guest for every year of age” advise, and giving the moms or dads of those children the opportunity to stay for the entire party, so that you have enough adults around to help if needed.
+If you plan on inviting other young children, a safe bet is following the “one guest for every year of age” advice, and giving the parents of those children the opportunity to stay for the entire party, so that you have enough adults around to help if needed.
 Instead of buying heaps of toys and filling your house with expensive decorations, focus on the interactions with friends and family because that will make for lasting happy memories.

 - For small kids, a party at home, whether indoors or outdoors might be the most comfortable.
 Also, arranging to bring the fun and the cupcakes to the daycare center can be a good idea.

-- Include your child in the planning, whether by choosing his favorite cake or ice cream, deciding on some simple decorations or theme, games, etc. Some psychologists point that people of all ages enjoy looking forward to an event more than looking back upon it.
+- Include your child in the planning, whether by choosing their favorite cake or ice cream, deciding on some simple decorations or theme, games, etc. Some psychologists point that people of all ages enjoy looking forward to an event more than looking back upon it.

 - Serve kid-safe foods and beverages.
 Most of what parents would consider party food, like nuts and grapes, are notorious choking hazards.
 Slices of bananas with a small spread of peanut butter, thin apple slices, toddler-safe crackers, and small cupcakes are some healthy and practical options.
 For beverages, avoid filling the little one’s cups to the brim, and avoid permanent stains by opting out of deeply hued juices like grape.